hafsa110/hackathon-teratec-2024/telemac/README.md

 Unzip telemac archive in `build` directory

-Copy `configs` folders into the telemac directories
+Copy `configs` folder into the telemac directories

 Copy the pysource you want to use (eg. which compiler)